I need human help to enter verification code (office hours only)

 Looking to Volunteer?

-Reach out to Allyson Genereux to learn about our Hamantaschen Bake on February 27!
+Reach out to Allyson Genereux to learn about our Hamantaschen Bake on February 22!

+The Purim Raffle is a HUGE fundraiser for Temple Israel's Educational Programming.
+With your help, we will be able to provide Jewish Education to our community.
+We are raffling off some absolutely INCREDIBLE prizes to do so.
 All of our PreK through Grade 7 students are selling tickets.
-This year, raffle tickets are solely sold online and you can buy tickets based upon the prizes you want to win!
+Raffle tickets are solely sold online and you can buy tickets based upon the prizes you want to win!
 We are running our raffle through Zeffy.
-Upon check out, it will automatically add a percentage point to cover fees.
-This is not a requirement, please donate to the fees at your own discretion.
+Upon check out, it will automatically add a percentage to cover fees.
+This is not a requirement; please donate to the fees at your own discretion.

 This year’s prizes include: